How big movies created even bigger franchises and Hollywood made lots of money.

 As in the USSR, Kennedy was also challenged by a defence establishment that favoured a strong approach to what it saw as a threatening and expansionist Soviet foreign policy, and which questioned the ability of the Kennedy presidency to defend American interests.

 Facing such challenges, Kennedy was influenced by both those around him and his personal experiences to date.

 Historian Robert Dallek, the writer of the Kennedy biography An Unfinished Life, points out how many of the president's illnesses were kept from the public.
-Kennedy’s medical records, however, reveal that Kennedy had spastic colitis as a boy, started taking steroids at Harvard to deal with this (at a dose that was far too high), which in turn triggered Kennedy’s back problems throughout the rest of his life.
-The president suffered from osteoporosis of the lumbar spine and, as a result, living with pain and misery, and depending on painkillers from this point on.
+Kennedy's medical records, however, reveal that Kennedy had spastic colitis as a boy, and started taking steroids at Harvard to deal with this (at a dose that was far too high), which in turn triggered Kennedy's back problems throughout the rest of his life.
+The president suffered from osteoporosis of the lumbar spine and, as a result, lived with pain and misery, and depended on painkillers from this point on.

 Against this backdrop, Kennedy lived with a keen sense of mortality and a conviction that his life may be brief.

 He died at the age of 46 when assassinated in Dallas, Texas.

 From a young age, one of Kennedy's favourite poems was I have a rendezvous with death by Alan Seegar, a promising poet killed in World War I while serving in the French Foreign Legion.
 Seegar is renowned for this poem about war, which tells of a meeting between the narrator and Death.